 Defenders risk being overwhelmed by combined attacks and their systems being saturated with an attacker's weapons.
-Possible attacks that combine sophisticated and unsophisticated weapon systems require parallel high-end and low-end defensive responses.333 Point defences around key nodes are essential.
+Possible attacks that combine sophisticated and unsophisticated weapon systems require parallel high-end and low-end defensive responses.
+Point defences around key nodes are essential.
 High-end interceptors have limited availability and their small stocks will deplete quickly.
 They are consequently not effective at intercepting the newer slow-moving UAVs or loitering munitions.
-Because basic systems such as a 76 mm gun can protect against UAVs and loitering munitions, it is low-hanging fruit for acquisition.334 For European states, investments on the low-end of sensing and interceptors would therefore have relatively high returns.
+Because basic systems such as a 76 mm gun can protect against UAVs and loitering munitions, it is low-hanging fruit for acquisition.
+Surpressed as the surpressed in the surpressed in